eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- An **attribute value** is a pair of an attribute name and an element of the attribute's domain \cite{WikipediaContributors2018a1}.
-	- A **tuple** is a set of unique attribute values, such that no pair of attribute values (or any two distinct attribute values)
+	- A **tuple** is a set of unique attribute values, such that no pair of attribute values (or any two distinct attribute values) are the same \cite{WikipediaContributors2018a1}
-		\cite{WikipediaContributors2018a1}
 		* A **tuple** can also be described as a function that maps names to values \cite{WikipediaContributors2018a1}.
 	- A **heading** is "a set of attributes" that has "no two distinct